microsoft/reverse-proxy/docs/docfx/articles/http3.md

     webHostBuilder.UseStartup<Startup>();
 });
 ```
-For correct project build with `HttpProtocols.Http1AndHttp2AndHttp3` preview features need to be enabled:
+To use HTTP/3 with .NET 6, preview features need to be enabled via a setting in the project file:
 ```proj
 <PropertyGroup>
   <EnablePreviewFeatures>True</EnablePreviewFeatures>